Authenticate file URL API calls with bearer keys

 Use the platform credential store in n8n, Make, Zapier, or Pipedream rather than hard-coding keys in fields.

-Do not ship production bearer keys to the browser.
+Do not ship account bearer keys to the browser.

 A public browser bundle cannot keep a secret.
 Browser-facing uploads need scoped upload sessions or a backend relay before they are safe for real accounts.